-- 1. A student may keep a cell phone turned off (not merely silenced, but off) and stored in their locker or backpack during the school day.
-Phones may not be brought in pockets or purses into classrooms. - 2.
-Personal phone use is permitted on campus after school and only to facilitate transportation. - 3.
-If a student needs to phone a parent/guardian during the school day, the student must come to the front office and request staff permission either to use a personal phone or to use of one of the school's land lines.
+- 1. A student should keep a cell phone turned off (not merely silenced, but off) and cell phones must be stored in their locker or backpack during the school day.
+Cell phones may not be brought in pockets or purses into classrooms. - 2.
+Cell phone use is permitted on campus after school to facilitate transportation.

+- 3. If a student needs to phone a parent/guardian during the school day, the student must come to the school office to use one of the school's phones.
 In rare cases in which parents/guardians need to get an emergency message to a student before the end of the school day, they should call the school's main telephone line and ask for a message to be delivered.
-Parents/guardians should be mindful that texts or other messages that they send directly to their student during the school day are to be picked up only after school dismissal. - 4.
+Parents/guardians should be mindful that texts or other messages that they send directly to the student during the school day are to be picked up only after school dismissal. - 4.
 Violation of the above restrictions will result in confiscation of the cell phone and disciplinary action.
-Phones will be turned in to the office and released only to parents/guardians after confiscation.
+Cell phones will be turned in to the school office and released only to parents/guardians after confiscation.